zubairabid/zubairabid.github.io/index.md

 [Link to my Projects](./projects)

+I current hold the position of Teaching Assistant for the course:
-I currently hold the position of my Institute's _Student Web Admin_, since July 2019, and am responsible for building and deploying websites on Institute servers.
+"Literature, History and Belonging in Hyderabad".
+Previously, I held the position of my Institute's _Student Web Admin_, from July 2019 to December 2020, and was responsible for building and deploying websites on Institute servers.

 Apart from these I'm also involved in a number of clubs.
 I am currently